 The ERP WG evaluated the performance of these models, their strengths and weaknesses, and their ability to inform the fundamental ecosystem management objectives identified by the EMO Workshop.
 To meet the ecosystem management objectives, the models needed to be able to assess both top-down effects of predation on Atlantic menhaden and bottom-up effects of Atlantic menhaden biomass levels on predators in order to quantify tradeoffs between management objectives.
 The EwE models were the only models that were able to evaluate both factors.
 The surplus production model with time-varying r only estimated changes in productivity without attributing them to a particular cause.
-The Steele-Henderson model included the effect of striped bass predation on Atlantic menhaden harvest on striped bass biomass.
+The Steele-Henderson model included the effect of striped bass predation on Atlantic menhaden, but did not have a feedback mechanism to predict the effect of Atlantic menhaden harvest on striped bass biomass.
 Similarly, the current implementation of the multispecies statistical catch-at-age explored here lacked the bottom-up feedback necessary to explore trade-offs between Atlantic menhaden harvest and predator biomass.